 Faux Chenille fabric

-How to to make the Faux chenille fabric
+How tomake the Faux chenille fabric (by Stitch & Slash)

 Select the fabric for the layers

-You can layer two fabric for a subtle effect.
-Three layers works fine with most fabrics.
+You can layer two fabrics for a very subtle effect.
+Three layers work fine with most fabrics.
 More than three will give you a more rich and fluffier look.
-Remember you have to stitch all of them together, so donot go overboard.
+Remember you have to stitch all of them together, so do not go overboard.

 The base fabric should be a medium weight fabric- nothing flimsy.
-You can choose any fabric as the base so long as it will support the layers you mean to keep on top
+You can choose any fabric as the base, so long as it will support the layers you mean to keep on top.
+A Muslin cotton fabric is a safe and stable choice

 Baste stitch along the edges so that the fabric layers would not shift.

 Mark diagonal lines parallel to each other 1/2 inch apart.
-You may have to mark Closer lines for thin fabrics like say 1/4 inch apart .
-I mark on the back of the fabric on the base layer and stitch there.
+You may have to mark Closer lines for thin fabrics like say 1/4 inch apart.
+I mark the back of the fabric on the base layer and stitch it there.

 Stitch with a very short straight or narrow zig zag stitch all along the lines.